Linaro/lava/doc/v2/device-integration.rst

 The same hardware configuration and infrastructure **must** always behave in precisely the same way.
-The same commands and operations to the device **must** always generate the same behaviour.
+The same commands and operations to the device **must** always generate the same behavior.

-* If a device does not always recognise a critical component, for example the network hardware, then that device cannot be automated.
+* If a device does not always recognize a critical component, for example the network hardware, then that device cannot be automated.

 * If a device drops the serial connection or resets the connection in